Student-centric advice and objective recommendations

 Students who fill out the CSS Profile are able to apply and be considered for state and institutional aid at over 200 universities, colleges, professional schools, and scholarship programs.
 The CSS is usually required by private institutions to be considered for financial aid.

 Students typically submit the CSS Profile during their senior year of high school, but graduate students can submit it as well.
-You must submit the CSS Profile annually to any schools that accept it.
 It uses your family’s financial assets and income to determine your financial aid eligibility.

-The CSS Profile is similar to the Free Application for Federal Student Aid (FAFSA), which is used to give students access to federal financial aid.
 Unlike the FAFSA, the CSS Profile is not free to complete and send to schools.
 Students should always complete the FAFSA and the CSS Profile since the FAFSA is the only way to qualify for federal aid and some state aid programs.

 See also: FAFSA 101 guide